 2010 - 2017

 CPP’s five regional offices covering five Development Regions have two programme focus districts each.
-Regional offices are located in Damak (East), Bharatpur (Central), Pokhara (West), Nepalgunj (Mid-West) and Kailali (Far West) and a sub-regional office is in Janakpur.
+Regional offices are located in Biratnagar (East), Bharatpur (Central), Pokhara (West), Nepalgunj (Mid-West) and Dhangadhi (Far-West) and a sub-regional office is in Janakpur.

-Norway, SIDA, UNDP and UN Peace Fund for Nepal (UNPFN), European Union
+Bureau for Policy and Programme Support (BPPS), UNDP and UN Peace Fund for Nepal (UNPFN)

 Ministry of Peace and Reconstruction (MoPR), Local Peace Committees, Nepal Administrative Staff College (NASC), Local Development Training Academy (LDTA)